How to optimize your conversions with funnel marketing

-MOFU leads will be worked on through a more personalized approach and more focused on their problematic.
-This is called lead nurturing, which aims to provide a continuous and relevant flow of qualitative information to the prospect in order to accompany him as he progresses down the funnel.
-In other words, in their decision making process.
-A multitude of tools and practices can be relevant.
+MOFU leads will be worked on through a more personalized approach and more focused on the issue.
+This is called lead nurturing.
+It aims to provide a continuous and relevant flow of qualitative information to the prospect in order to accompany them as they progress down the funnel.
+In other words, it accompanies them in their decision-making process.
+A multitude of tools and practices can be useful.

-Retargeting (Facebook Ads) or remarketing (Google Ads) are two particularly powerful tools to warm up a lukewarm audience and bring it into an optimized conversion path.
+Retargeting (Facebook Ads) or remarketing (Google Ads) are two particularly powerful tools to warm up a lukewarm audience and bring them into an optimized conversion path.
 Email marketing, with sequences optimized for conversion and tools such as Convertkit, Sendinblue or Active Campaign, can also be very effective.
-In the same idea and to go even further in automation, Marketing Automation solutions such as Hubspot or Plezi can be of great help.
+Going even further into automation, Marketing Automation solutions such as Hubspot or Plezi can similarly be of great help.

 However, these solutions require a large database of content to be effective.
 The use of targeted Landing Pages (with tools such as Webflow, Landn or Dorik), written with conversion in mind, are also very useful to convert a lukewarm lead into a prospect.

-BOFU leads will be worked on much more intensively, with more frequent interactions to optimize conversion.
+BOFU leads will receive more intensive targeting, with more frequent interactions so as to optimize conversion.
 This depends on the business philosophy of your company.
 If your company is sales-based, i.e. if salespeople are responsible for the final sale, the objective at this stage is to generate appointments with them.

 Qualification tools such as Typeform or Jotform, and appointment setting tools such as Calendly or YouCanBookMe are good options to automate the work as much as possible.
 Also, a direct prospecting action (by email, phone or LinkedIn) on leads identified as hot can be very effective.

-If your company is product-based or marketing-based, i.e. conversion must be done through the use of your product or content, without individual human intervention, you will have to work on your copywriting and your product in order to raise objections and give a maximum of reassurance to generate a conversion.
+If your company is product-based or marketing-based, i.e. conversion must be done through the use of your product or content, without individual human intervention, you will have to work on your copywriting and your product in order to raise objections and reassure your prospects as much possible in order to generate a conversion.

 Visualize your marketing funnel

-The first step in any work on your funnel is to transcribe it in black and white.
+The first step in any work on your funnel is to put it down on ‘paper’.
 This marketing approach will allow you to visualize its components, their interactions, optimization points and new opportunities.
 The best tool to do this is Funnelytics.
 The tool allows you to model your conversion path, step by step.
 For example, here is our own conversion funnel at Scalezia: